AzadKshitij/My-Stuff/1 Daily/_Start Here.md

 ## Daily Note Inline Fields
 ---

+> [!note]
+> It's important to note that float values are really approximations.
+The Python syntax allows us to write numbers as decimal values; however, that's not how they're processed internally.
 > 💡 Remember to remove the **` backticks(```) `** in the inline fields below if you want to activate them!

 - `NewDiscovery::`